SimonAmbridgeNuoDB/NuoDB-Zeppelin/README.md

 <BR>

-## Create a Zeppelin Notebook to run Python against a NuoDB database
+## Run Python code against a NuoDB database using a Zeppelin notebook

 The first notebook example will use Python to query the NuoDB database.